Adventures in South East Asia's Socialist Republic

 On the surface, Vietnam is a contradictory beast.
 Its red flags featuring yellow stars and hammer and sickle emblems fly from all official government buildings, and often every other building too.
 This seems at odds with the rampant market economy which swirls all around you and which is geared towards emptying every last Dong out of tourists' pockets.
-School kids wear little red neck scarves like those you see in communist propaganda posters and yet in the next street international luxury brands like Versace and Prada sell their wares alongside American chains like KFC and Starbucks (the irony of American icons like these is, I suspect, not lost on visitors to Vietnam).
+School kids wear little red neck scarves like those you see in communist propaganda posters and yet in the next street international luxury brands like Versace and Prada sell their wares alongside American chains like KFC and Starbucks.
 A communist state with a friendly approach to capitalism?
 It takes a little getting used to but, of course, is not unlike the communism-capitalism fusion proving so successful in neighbouring China.
-It is interesting to see how two seemingly contradictory social systems exist in the same space.
+It is interesting to see how two seemingly contradictory social systems co-exist in the same space.

 I infinitely preferred, therefore, to take photos of people wearing the iconic conical hats, characterful fruit sellers on street corners, the hustle and bustle of the city's indoor markets and the red symbolism of the Vietnamese communism state instead; an attempt to, superficially at least, capture a Vietnamese essence amongst the irritating, soul-sapping architectural deja-vu.

 Street portrait 1: some of my most favourite photographs from my time in Vietnam are of the local people themselves.
 This lady's sign says she is selling, "fried noodles", "fried vermicelli", and "wet cake".
 Wonderful.

 Street portrait 2: a woman sells a variety of fruit and home-made street snacks to go.